Postal slowdown, mailbox removal before November election sparks mounting concerns

 The theme for the noisy demonstration was "No Joy for DeJoy."

-The union representing the postal union has blasted the "destructive" cost-cutting moves by DeJoy, which the workers said is a recipe for "severely delayed mail."
+The union representing the postal workers has blasted the "destructive" cost-cutting moves by DeJoy, which they say is a recipe for "severely delayed mail."

 "These initial actions include reducing hours in retail units including Saturday closings, delaying mail, slowing down service, further removal of mail processing equipment, arbitrarily reducing work hours and eliminating overtime," the American Postal Workers Union board said in a statement last month.
 "With an already understaffed operation, reducing hours and overtime can only lead to severely delayed mail and packages."

-DeJoy acknowledged the service problems in a letter to congressional Democrats on Friday.
+DeJoy acknowledged the problems in a letter to congressional Democrats on Friday.
 "I also recognize that there have been unintended consequences related to these efforts that have impacted overall service levels," DeJoy said, adding that “the Postal Service is working feverishly to address service problems.”

 Democrats want $25 billion in emergency relief funds to the Post Office as well as an additional $3.6 billion in election assistance to states, arguing the funds are necessary to stand up postal service infrastructure and to pull off a presidential election that will rely on mail-in ballots like never before.

-But Trump has long resisted any bailout to the Post Office, despite the polls showing it's the most popular federal government agency.
+But Trump has resisted any bailout to the Post Office, despite the polls showing it's the most popular federal government agency.
 His opposition seems to stem from a belief that online retailers, namely Amazon, aren't paying enough for shipping.
 Jeff Bezos owns Amazon and also the Washington Post, which Trump has long derided for critical coverage of his administration.

-More recently, he's equated money for the Post Office with money to fund mail-in ballots, which Trump has repeatedly opposed, despite voting absentee himself.
+More recently, he's equated money for the Post Office to funding for mail-in ballots, which Trump has repeatedly opposed, despite voting absentee himself.

 Trump told Fox Business this week he disagreed with the Democrats' demands for USPS funding because it would equip the Post Office to handle universal mail-in voting.